browserengineering/book/book/accessibility.md

 Now we have focus implemented on `<a>` and `<button>`, plus a way to cycle through them with the keyboard.
 But how do you know which element is currently focused?
-There needs to be some kind of visual indication.
+There needs to be some kind of visual indication, or the tab focus feature will be super confusing to use.^[Focus for input elements in our browser previously indicated focus only via the input cursor.]
 This is done with a *focus ring*---a visual outline around an element that lets the user know what is focused.

 Draw the focus ring by painting a `2px` wide black rectangle around the element that is focused.
-This requires some code in various `paint` methods plus this
+This requires some code in various `paint` methods plus this helper (note the use of the `is_focused` property added earlier by `apply_focus`):
-helper:

 ``` {.python expected=False}
 def paint_outline(node, cmds, rect):